Family Planning could have saved Brunilde’s life. Her fate became our destiny.

 SMALL FOUNDATION, BIG IMPACT

-We are honored to have an article about our work in family planning and the story of our Foundation in this December’s magazine of the Population Connection.
-Altogether, we have served over 45,000 low-income mainly rural women, offering over 100,000 “couple years of protection,” the metric by which USAID measures family planning achievements.
+We are honored to have an article about our work in family planning and the story of our Foundation in last December’s magazine of the Population Connection.
+Altogether, we have now served over 50,000 low-income mainly rural women, offering over 120,000 “couple years of protection,” the metric by which USAID measures family planning achievements.